calculquebec/cq-openrefine/openrefine_tutorial_en.md

 ---

 #### Reuse expressions
 We can reuse commands already executed in the _history_ tab of the GREL interface.
-TYou can also star commands that you expect to use frequently.
+You can also star commands that you expect to use frequently.

 ---
 ##### Exercice